 As an eCommerce business, you have to remind your subscribers that the deadlines don’t line up with typical retail holiday sales.
 Sending emails is the easiest way to do this.

 Make sure you let your subscribers know when the last day is.
 It’s the perfect email to convince someone to buy a last-minute gift.
 If they miss it, they will probably end up going to a competitor.
+You can make this strategy even more effective by implementing in last-day discount promos.

 Pro tip: Send segmented reminders based on customers’ browsing history during the sale.
 Did they visit a popular product page without purchasing?
 You can follow up on that, and let them know today’s the last chance to pick it up at that price.